3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

 export default App;
 ```

-**render()**: Every time you create a React Component, you will have a `render` function that will define the output of the component whenever it is mounted and when it is updated.
-Within the render function you will always return JSX.
+**render()**: Every time you create a React Component class, you will use the `render` function.
+This function tells React what the output of your component will be upon it's initial creation and every time it updates.
+We will write our JSX within the `render` function.

-**return ()**: The parenthesis after the return statement looks a little foreign.
-These parenthesis tell the Webpack compiler that everything in between is JSX that needs to be converted before being sent to the client.
+**return ()**: Since render is just a regular method call, we have to `return` something.
+The JSX return is often more than 1 line.
+When we have more than 1 line, we wrap the entire JSX statement in `()`.

 **className**: One of the most noticeable differences between HTML and JSX is the use of `className` rather than `class`.
 Since we write JSX within JavaScript files, we cannot use keywords within the JavaScript language.
-Since `class` has a different definition in JS, Facebook was forced to change the word that JSX uses to detect an HTML class.
-Facebook also was forced to change the `for` attribute commonly found in forms and change it to `htmlFor`.
+This means we can't use names like `class` and `for` when using JSX.
+Instead, JSX provides `className` and `htmlFor` as replacements.
 Most other HTML attributes will be exactly the same in JSX.
-See React Docs on [Tags and Attributes](https://zhenyong.github.io/react/docs/tags-and-attributes.html)
+You can see all of the available attributes here: [Tags and Attributes](https://zhenyong.github.io/react/docs/tags-and-attributes.html)

-**src={logo}**: Another big difference between HTML and JSX is the ability to switch between JSX and JS on the fly.
-By wrapping an expression in `{}` we are able to refer to variables and objects.
-In the case of `src={logo}`, there is an SVG that is being imported at the top of the file and is then being inserted into the `src` attribute for the `img` tag.
-When our app gets compiled through Webpack, the path of the svg is inserted into the HTML that gets rendered into the DOM.
+**src={logo}**: Another big difference between HTML and JSX is the ability to switch between JSX and JavaScript on the fly.
+By wrapping an expression in `{}`, we are able to refer to variables and objects.
+In the code above, you use `src={logo}` to import the SVG file that was defined earlier in the component.
+When our app gets bundled through Webpack, the path of the SVG is inserted into the HTML that gets rendered into the DOM.
+We can also use `{}` to use functions like `.map`, `.filter`, and `.reduce` to manipulate our data.

 #### We Do: Profile Page
 Now that we've seen an example of some valid JSX, let's create a few components to build out our Portfolio.
 The first thing we should do is focus on keeping our file directory clean.
 Before we create any new files, lets create a `components` directory inside of `src`.
 This will hold all of the components we will be building during the codealong.
 Within the components directory, let's create a file called `Profile.jsx`.
 Your directory should look something like this.